Project Brief

 By creating a Travel App designed for accessibility and inclusion, we aim to focus on traveling without frustrations.
 There will be options to filter accessibility and special accommodations, and community board to share traveling experiences and tips.

-The idea of this mobile experience is not only to make traveling stress free, but also promote accessibility awareness
+The idea of this mobile experience is not only to make traveling stress free, but also promote accessibility awareness.

 Research